-Grandmother’s Quick Easy Blueberry Pie comes from contributing author, Jane Scott.
+Grandmother's Quick Easy Blueberry Pie comes from contributing author, Jane Scott - my mom.

 Hi, I’m Jane Scott, the Mom of Lise Ode of MomLovesBaking.
 I’m submitting one of my Mom Dorothy’s recipes as my first post.
 My Mother Dorothy was a high spirited, fast moving Mom.
 My brother and I were always scurrying around trying to keep up with her.
 She was five feet one inches tall with intense blue eyes, a true Irish girl with reddish brown hair.
 I thought my Mom could do anything and she just about could.
 She’d bake this Blueberry Pie recipe for her book club meetings when she’d host them in June or July.
 (For this blog post, I've decided to call it Grandmother's Quick Easy Blueberry Pie.)
 She kept the blueberry filling on hand along with the pastry strips she baked and stored in a tin for a quick dessert to serve to her friends.
 She was always entertaining others and sharing her culinary creations.
 Dorothy passed that on to my brother Larry and I who like to entertain and serve tasty dishes to our friends.

 And, of course, we’d pick our own blueberries.
 I remember having this dessert especially in June when we’d always go blueberry picking at a farm out the Ariton road near the Alabama town where I grew up.
 “Let’s see who can pick the most berries.”
 Mom would say.
 Mom was always the best picker.
 I think this recipe was original with Dorothy as were many of her recipes.
 She was creative, artistic, and fun to be around.
 She was the original “Mom” behind this MomLovesBaking blog who inspired Lise and I and taught us all how to be better cooks and better individuals.